 Background

-In advanced team-based care models, clinical assistants, such as medical assistants (MA), and nurses, often perform both documentation and other clinical tasks in the course of patient care.
+In advanced team-based care models, clinical assistants, such as medical assistants (MA), and nurses, often perform both documentation assistance and other clinical tasks in the course of patient care.
 For example, a nurse may obtain and record a patient’s vital signs and chief complaint, then shift to documenting clinical notes in partnership with the physician.
-In the course of the visit, the nurse or MA may switch frequently between these different tasks.
+Throughout the visit, the nurse or MA may switch frequently between these different tasks.

-- In 2012 the non-regulatory professional association American Health Informatics Management Association (AHIMA) issued guidance that MAs should sign in and out of role types within the EHR when alternating between documentation and other clinical tasks.
-AHIMA advises there may be legal or other issues regarding job role and responsibilities when an individual fills the role of scribe and clinical assistant simultaneously during the same encounter.1 This guidance caused some organizations to create internal policies requiring clinical assistants to sign in and out of the EHR when task switching.
+- In 2012, the non-regulatory professional association American Health Informatics Management Association (AHIMA) issued guidance encouraging protocols to ensure documentation is both traceable and attributed to an authorized individual.2 This guidance may have caused some organizations to create internal policies requiring clinical assistants to sign in and out of the EHR when task switching.
 In some situations, these policies may not be practical or necessary.

-- The Joint Commission (TJC) does not support or prohibit the use of documentation assistants.2
+- The Joint Commission does not support or prohibit the use of documentation assistants.1

-- In July 2018, TJC published an FAQ concerning documentation assistance after reviewing relevant literature and visiting organizations utilizing clinical support staff to help with EHR documentation.2 The FAQ re-defines what a documentation assistant or scribe is and what they do and provides guidance on basic competency expectations.
-Importantly, it encourages healthcare organizations to develop policies and procedures specific to documentation assistance, along with job descriptions defining minimum qualifications and scope of work.2
+- In July 2018, The Joint Commission published an FAQ concerning documentation assistance after reviewing relevant literature and visiting organizations utilizing clinical support staff to help with EHR documentation.
+The FAQ re-defines what a documentation assistant or scribe is and what they do and provides guidance on basic competency expectations.
+Importantly, it encourages health care organizations to develop policies and procedures specific to documentation assistance, along with job descriptions defining minimum qualifications and scope of work.1

 Earn CME